dmcarth/Cue/README.md

 ```
 Emphasis is marked by *asterisks*.
-Images and other embeddable links are wrapped in [brackets].
+Links to images and other embeddable files are wrapped in [brackets].
 ```

 ### Cues